 Are guest bloggers paid to participate?

 While Food & Nutrition pays a very competitive rate for original articles and recipes that appear in the print magazine, it does not offer compensation for republishing online content.
-However, in addition to the benefit of promotion and exposure, Food & Nutrition offers opportunities for participating guest bloggers that can lead to paid assignments, including its recipe development platform and Recipe Roundup program.
+However, in addition to the benefit of promotion and exposure, Food & Nutrition offers opportunities for participating guest bloggers that can lead to paid assignments.

 Does FoodandNutrition.org compete with my blog for advertising?